AdobeDocs/commerce-testing/src/pages/functional-testing-framework/test-writing/best-practices.md

 ## Test step merging order

-When setting a [merging] order for a test step, do not depend on steps from Magento modules that could be disabled by an application.
+When setting a [merging] order for a test step, do not depend on steps from Adobe Commerce or Magento Open Source modules that could be disabled by an application.

-For example, when you write a test step to create a gift card product, set your test step **after** simple product creation and let the MFTF handle the merge order.
+For example, when you write a test step to create a gift card product, set your test step **after** simple product creation and let the framework handle the merge order.
 Since the configurable product module could be disabled, this approach is more reliable than setting the test step **before** creating a configurable product.

 <!-- Link definitions -->